open-contracting/european-union-support/2019_regulation.md

 ## Prepopulate with the 2015 guidance

-Extract data from the source files:
+Extract data from the source files, mapping Business Terms (BTs) to form indices and to eForms XPaths:

     ./manage.py extract-indices-mapping
     ./manage.py extract-xpath-mapping